-Chemical peels are categorised according to the depth that they penetrate into the skin: superficial, medium and deep skin peels, with deeper penetration resulting in greater dermal rejuvenation.
+These peels are categorised according to the depth that they penetrate into the skin: superficial, medium and deep skin peels.
+Deeper penetration results in greater dermal rejuvenation.

 Expert tips to deliver the perfect chemical peel